baaivision/DenseFusion/README.md

 - We carefully select 1M highly representative images from uncurated LAION dataset through *Semantic Clustering and De-duplication*.
 - Through perceptual fusion, we obtain the comprehensive image-text data *DenseFusion-4V-100K* and *DenseFusion-1M*.
 - You can download the dataset from the 🤗[Huggingface](https://huggingface.co/datasets/BAAI/DenseFusion-1M) and images can be obtained from the urls using the `./download/download.py`.
+- For convenience, we are uploading the image zips to Huggingface and it will take a while.

 |Dataset| Captioned by |Link|
 |---|---|---|